artalogica/stretch_teleop_rlds_dataset_builder/README.md

 Please don't remove any of the existing features in the example (except for `wrist_image` and `state`), since they are required for RLDS compliance.
 Please add detailed documentation what each feature consists of (e.g. what are the dimensions of the action space etc.).
 Note that we store `language_instruction` in every step even though it is episode-wide information for easier downstream usage (if your dataset does not define language instructions, you can fill in a dummy string like `pick up something`).
+Also we are using a dummy language embedding with the string `clean`.

 3. **Modify Dataset Splits**: The function `_split_generator()` determines the splits of the generated dataset (e.g. training, validation etc.).
-If your dataset defines a train vs validation split, please provide the corresponding information to `_generate_examples()`, e.g. by pointing to the corresponding folders (like in the example) or file IDs etc. If your dataset does not define splits, remove the `val` split and only include the `train` split.
-You can then remove all arguments to `_generate_examples()`.

-4. **Modify Dataset Conversion Code**: Next, modify the function `_generate_examples()`.
-Here, your own raw data should be loaded, filled into the episode steps and then yielded as a packaged example.
-Note that the value of the first return argument, `episode_path` in the example, is only used as a sample ID in the dataset and can be set to any value that is connected to the particular stored episode, or any other random value.
-Just ensure to avoid using the same ID twice.
+You can change the path in the train dataset from `path='../../stretch_teleop_server/sweeping_green_cubes/sweep_*.jsonl'` to the folder you have your teleop data in.

 5. **Provide Dataset Description**: Next, add a bibtex citation for your dataset in `CITATIONS.bib` and add a short description of your dataset in `README.md` inside the dataset folder.
 You can also provide a link to the dataset website and please add a